votvottv/votvottv.github.io/docs/analytics.md

   privacy policy, as per [best practices on analytics gathering][].
 It can be an e-mail address or URL.
-* `LEKTOR_ANALYTICS_BACKGROUND_COLOR`: the background color for the [consent UX][], in hexadecimal format (`ffffff`).
+* `LEKTOR_ANALYTICS_BACKGROUND_COLOR`: the background color for the [consent UX][], in hexadecimal format (`FFFFFF`).

 Check Matomo's [JavaScript Tracking Client][] documentation for details.

 ## Privacy Policy

-Onion Launchpad comes with a [hard-coded Privacy Policy text][] following the [best practices on analytics gathering][] and ready to be used with [Clean Insights][].
+Onion Launchpad comes with a [hard-coded Privacy Policy text][] following the [best practices on analytics gathering][].
+This text is automatically compiled in a `/policy` link.

+The policy comes in two flavours:

+1. The default, covering the basic use-case of Onion Launchpad being deployed in a third party service provider that may collect IP addresses.

+2. A special policy version when analytics is enabled, and ready to be used with [Clean Insights][].

-Currently there's no way to customize this policy, and we recommend that you use a [Clean Insights][] instance if you plan to collect analytics in a way that respects the user's privacy.
+Currently there's no way to customize this policy beyond these two flavors.

+If you plan to collect analytics, we recommend that you use a [Clean Insights][] instance if you plan to collect analytics in a way that respects the user's privacy.

 [Matomo]: https://matomo.org
 [consent UX]: https://okthanks.com/blog/2021/5/14/clean-consent-ux